GRESB/api-docs/source/includes/_reporting-entities.md

-# Reporting Entities PLACEHOLDER
+# Reporting Entities

-To submit data for another entity, you need to be invited as a contributor, by an account manager.
+To submit data for another entity you need to be invited as a contributor by an account manager.

 ## Providing your Application with access to a Reporting Entity